 Equipment:

-Decrees and laws on the state flag of Russia, decree on the banner of Victory
+Decrees and laws on the state flag of Russia, decree on the Victory Banner

 Illustrations